cerner/fhir.cerner.com/content/dstu2/authorization.md

 the URL of its respective authorization server within its FHIR<sup>®</sup> conformance document.

-The FHIR® Conformance resource can be retrieved by performing an HTTP GET against the resource located at the relative path of [``./metadata``](../conformance) from the FHIR<sup>®</sup> base URL.
+The FHIR<sup>®</sup?
+Conformance resource can be retrieved by performing an HTTP GET against the resource located at the relative path of [``./metadata``](../conformance) from the FHIR<sup>®</sup> base URL.